 If you’re working with software engineers, chances are you’ve heard someone blather on about APIs.
 But these days, it’s not just developers—you’ve got partnership marketers, leaders in biz dev and CEOs asking about them and trying to figure out if they’re good for business.
 Before you get stuck in a meeting or a technical conversation thinking it’s all over your head, think again.

-Ask most developers what an API is and you’ll probably get lost in a sea of acronyms, but fundamentally they are quite simple.
-An Application Program Interface is a contract for data interaction.
+An Application Program Interface (API) is a contract for data interaction.
 It lets applications ask specific questions, and provides answers when it has them.
 It also allows certain data to be submitted, which it can store for others to question.

 To use an overly simplified and anthropomorphised example, think of the Facebook mobile app.
 When a user loads it up on their device, the mobile application will ask the Facebook API: